mathesar-foundation/mathesar-wiki/roadmap.md

 > We are still finalizing the roadmap and it is expected to change significantly over the next few weeks.
 This notice will be removed when the roadmap is more stable.
 {.is-warning}

-## Installation and Configuration

-Users should be able to:
-- Follow provided instructions to install Mathesar on a server.
-	- The installation process should only install PostgreSQL if needed.
-- Access existing PostgreSQL databases via Mathesar using existing PostgreSQL user credentials.
-	- Existing databases should reflect all columns and types correctly in the user interface.
-- Set up a PostgreSQL server automatically if none exists.
-- Create a new database from scratch.
-- Create an initial user if needed.
-- Configure sending email (for password resets, notifications)

 ## CRUD For Tables & Schemas
 Users should be able to perform these actions in both the GUI and API:

+### GUI & API
 - Create a new table
 	- in an existing schema
 	- in a new schema
 - Create a table via importing data via
 	- CSV
 	- TSV
-	- copy/paste from a spreadsheet
 - View a table and see what type each column is.
 - Edit a table name
 - Edit a schema name
+- Delete a table
+- Delete a schema

+### GUI only
+- Create a table via
+	- copy/paste from a spreadsheet
 - Edit the data in their table using a spreadsheet-like interface
 	- e.g. fill down cells by dragging a corner
-- Delete a table
-- Delete a schema

-At this point, all columns are displayed and edited as strings.
-We will support reflecting types from the database, but we\'re not going to be doing anything with those types yet.

 ## Filtering, Sorting, Grouping
 Users should be able to perform these actions in both the GUI and API: